lightyear/AsyncRequest/README.md

 }
 ```

 This subclass ensures that the `Accept` header is set for every request and validates both the HTTP status code and content type of the response.
-Take note that only the leaf classes conform to `Request`.
+Take note that only the leaf classes conform to `AsyncRequest`.
 This is important, because Swift does not look further down an inheritence hierarchy to find the proper implementation of a property or function when checking for protocol conformance.

 ## Decoding JSON data